 Before you go any further, make sure any company you consider is properly licensed and accredited for international moves.
 A legitimate overseas mover should be registered with the Federal Maritime Commission (FMC) if they are shipping by sea.
 You can also look for memberships in respected industry organizations like the International Association of Movers (IAM).
 These credentials show that the company adheres to professional standards and has been vetted by a third party.
 Don’t just take their word for it; ask for their license numbers and verify them independently.
 This simple check is your first line of defense against fraudulent or unqualified movers.

-Research Their Experience and Reputation
+Look Into Their Experience and Reputation

 When it comes to international moving, experience matters.
 A company with a long history has seen it all and knows how to handle the complexities of customs, shipping logistics, and international regulations.
 Look for a mover that has been in business for many years and has a proven track record of successful overseas relocations.
 For nearly fifty years, Starving Students has built a reputation for reliable service, and that kind of long-term experience is what you should look for in an international mover.
 A company’s history often reflects its stability and commitment to quality service, which is exactly what you need for a move abroad.